Family/Graduate Housing Handbook

 - Electrical breaker or fuse panels must be readily accessible and clearly marked.
 If they are not marked, notify Housing Services Maintenance.

-- Test the operation of each battery-powered smoke detector to ensure performance, and change batteries when necessary.
+- Test the operation of each battery-powered smoke detector monthly to ensure performance, and change batteries when necessary.

 - Holiday decorations must be fireproofed or non-combustible.